 By the way, if you don't know about Playford a good place to start is Hugh Stewart's essay What are Playford dances? and his explanation of steps and figures: Elements of English Country Dance.

-If the name we associate with English dancing in the 17th century is Playford, the name in the 18th century is Jane Austen.
+If the name we associate with English dancing in the 17th century is Playford, the name in the 18th/19th centuries is Jane Austen.
 She lived from 1775 to 1817, so she was 36 when the Regency was established (and she died three years before the Regent became King).
 Would she still have been dancing at such an advanced age?
 Dancing was for young people in those days!
-But if we consider the Regency era as starting in 1795 she would have been 20 and she was certainly dancing then.
+But if we consider the Regency era as starting in 1795 she would have been 20 and of course she was dancing then.

 Two more dates for us to consider.
 The first edition of The Dancing Master was published by John Playford in 1651 and the final editions by John Young in 1728 — nearly 50 years before Jane was born.
 During that time the English Country Dance had been through a major change.
 In the first edition there were lots of set dances — for two, three or four couples, squares and circles, often with the “Playford” introductions of Up a Double, Siding and Arming.
 By 1728 the longways triple minor was king.
 No, Jane Austen didn't dance “Playford” — that was 100 years ago and she would never have heard of him.
 Country dances were still popular, especially in the earlier part of the period, but I'm assuming that readers of this page are familiar with them so I'm concentrating on the less familiar forms.